kartik-v/yii2-validators/README.md

 ### EmailValidator

 This class extends the `yii\validators\EmailValidator` class to offer multiple email validation support.
+The `EmailValidator` class can be easily used via the alias `k-email` in your model validation rules.
 For example in your model you can use this as shown below:

 ```php
 use yii\db\ActiveRecord;